ldn-softdev/jtc/User Guide.md

 ```
 the vertical pipe symbol `|` in the debug replaces new lines, thus it becomes easy to spot the problem.
 The offset (`1150`) is given in bytes from the beginning of the input/file.
 In that particular failure instance, `jtc`
-found end of the line, while _JSON string_ `"Co,` is still open (JSON standard does permit multi-line strings).
+found end of the line, while _JSON string_ `"Co,` is still open (JSON standard does not permit multi-line strings).
 To fix it, the missing quotation mark to be added

 ### Forcing strict solidus parsing